holepunchto/hyperdrive/README.md

 Downloads the file specified by index and calls the callback when done.
 You have to call this or create a file stream to download a file.

+Returns a `progress` object.

+#### `archive.lookup(name, callback)`

+Get metadata for file specified by name and calls `callback` when done.
+Callback will return entry as second argument.
+If no file is found `callback` will be called without a second argument.

+You can use the entry to download the file: `archive.download(entry)`.

 #### `var rs = archive.createFileStream(index)`

 Create a stream to a file.